neobrain/nihstro/docs/nihcode_spec.md

 This document is is intended to give developers an idea of how things are expected to work.
 Please file issue reports for any deviations in nihstro's behavior from this specifications that you find.
 Similarly, any inclarities in the specification will be corrected if reported, too.

 ## Structure
 nihcode is a sequence of statements, each of which must be put onto a separate line.
-There are four types of statements:
+There are five types of statements:
 * version information statements
+* include statement
 * alias declaration statements,
 * label declaration statements, and
 * instruction statements,